Trane Technologies PLC (TT)'s Winning Formula: Financial Metrics

 - Momentum rank: 9/10

-Trane Technologies PLC, with a market cap of $64.59 billion and sales of $17.68 billion, is a leading manufacturer and service provider for HVAC systems and transportation refrigeration solutions.
-Operating under well-known brands such as Trane, American Standard, and Thermo King, the company generates roughly 70% of its sales from equipment and 30% from parts and services.
-Although headquartered in Ireland, over 70% of its revenue is derived from North America, reflecting its strong presence in the region.
+Trane Technologies PLC, with a market cap of $64.63 billion and sales of $17.68 billion, is a leading manufacturer and service provider for HVAC systems and transportation refrigeration solutions.
+Operating under well-known brands such as Trane, American Standard, and Thermo King, the company generates approximately 70% of its sales from equipment and 30% from parts and services.
+Although domiciled in Ireland, over 70% of its revenue comes from North America, reflecting its strong presence in the region.

 Financial Strength Breakdown